ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-This last method is often used in Nim's standard library, e.g. for sorting sequences with custom [objects]{.obj}.
+This last method is often used in Nim's standard library, e.g. for sorting sequences with custom [objects].
 Unfortunately, this way can introduce some performance regression, as the procedure variable has to be passed to the called [proc], and so inlining of that passed [proc] is not possible for the compiler.